-Amid the partial government shutdown, about 800,000 government workers did not receive paychecks in December 2018 through the new year and it’s unclear what’s next.
-To lessen the hardships caused by the shutdown, banks have helped their customers make ends meet by offering reduced rates and special offers on loans.
+Last year amid the partial government shutdown, about 800,000 government workers did not receive paychecks from December 2018 through January 25.
+To lessen the hardships caused by the shutdown, banks helped their customers make ends meet by offering reduced rates and special offers on loans.

 But banks don’t just come through in the throes of a government shutdown.
 When their customers’ financial stability is threatened by a natural disaster, an employment issue or something else altogether, banks have shown they know how to save the day.